XiaoJ327/OxStressNet/README.md

 # 1. Overview
 This repository contains the source code for the paper "OxStressNet: A Neural Network-Based Method for Quantitative Estimation of Oxidative Stress Levels."
 The directory is organized as follows:

-- `code/01.OS.GSVA.score.R`: Computes the initial oxidative stress-related scores using gene set variation analysis (GSVA), including
+- `code/01.OS.GSVA.score.R`: Computes initial oxidative stress-related scores using gene set variation analysis (GSVA) for curated marker gene sets, including
-  - **O**: ROS production score
+  - **M-O**: marker genes for ROS production score
-  - **R**: Antioxidant response score
+  - **M-R**: marker genes for antioxidant response score
-  - **OS**: Net oxidative stress response and cellular damage score
+  - **M-OS**: marker genes for oxidative stress response and cellular damage score

-- `code/02.neural.network.py`: Implements the neural network model that takes the GSVA-derived O, R, and OS scores as input and learns to predict the final oxidative stress level under biologically constrained relationships.
+- `code/02.neural.network.py`: Implements a neural network model that takes the GSVA-derived M-O, M-R, and M-OS scores as input and learns to predict the final oxidative stress level under biologically constrained relationships.
+- `demo_data/exp.part01-04.rar`: Compressed RNA-seq demo dataset.
+This includes breast tissue RNA-seq expression data (TPM) for all protein-coding genes across cancer samples, adjacent noncancerous tissues, and normal tissues, compiled from TCGA and GTEx.
+Please unzip the files before use.
+- `demo_data/sample.info.csv`: Sample metadata corresponding to the demo expression dataset.